$\ell^2$ Betti numbers and coherence of random groups: Introduction

-The main focus of the article is the first of these conclusions, from which the other two are deduced via Theorem \ref{thm_ConsequenceOfL2}.
+One may also consider a version of Theorem \ref{thm_deficiency1} in which the conclusion `free-by-cyclic' is replaced by `virtually free-by-cyclic'.
+This version is conjectured to hold with high probability, but our methods only yield a positive asymptotic probability.
+Theorem \ref{thm_deficiency1} as stated will be true with probability strictly less than 1 (see \cite{DT06} for this phenomenon with 2 generators).

-We should remark that in the two-generator one-relator case, this theorem is readily seen to hold with asymptotic probability 1, as noted in Corollary \ref{clly_2Gen1Rel} below.
-The $\ell^2$ Betti numbers of all 1-relator groups are already known by work of Dicks and Linnell \cite{DL07}. \begin{introthm} For each $n\geqslant 3$, a random group $G$ with $n$ generators and deficiency $d>1$ has the following properties: \begin{itemize} \item $b^{(2)}_1(G)=d-1$, and $b^{(2)}_i(G)=0$ for all $i\neq 1$; \item $G$ embeds in a virtually free-by-cyclic group; and \item $G$ is coherent; \end{itemize} with asymptotic probability 1. \end{introthm}
+We note that in the two-generator one-relator case, the `virtual' theorem is readily seen to hold with asymptotic probability 1, as noted in Corollary \ref{clly_2Gen1Rel} below. \begin{introthm} For each $n\geqslant 3$, a random group $G$ with $n$ generators and deficiency $d>1$ has the following properties: \begin{itemize} \item $b^{(2)}_1(G)=d-1$, and $b^{(2)}_i(G)=0$ for all $i\neq 1$; \item $G$ embeds in a virtually free-by-cyclic group; and \item $G$ is coherent; \end{itemize} with asymptotic probability 1. \end{introthm}

+Another way to phrase the dependence on deficiency is to consider the Euler characteristic.
+Theorem \ref{thm_deficiency1} and Theorem \ref{thm_deficiencymore} are the cases of Euler characteristic $\chi =0$ and $\chi < 0 $ respectively.
+The connection between Euler characteristic and coherence has been postulated elsewhere; for example, in a survey of coherence written by Wise \cite{Wise20}.
+Our work provides a positive answer to \cite[Conjecture 17.15(3)]{Wise20} with high probability and to \cite[Conjectures 17.14(2) and 17.15(2)]{Wise20} with positive asymptotic probability.

 The structure of the paper is as follows.
 In \cref{sec_Prelims} we will review the formal definitions and background material required for the paper.
-In Section \ref{sec_MinimumConditions} we will introduce the key condition on a few-relator group on which all the other results rely, and show the consequence of these results regarding $\ell^2$ Betti numbers.
+In Section \ref{sec_MinimumConditions} we will introduce the key condition on a few-relator group on which all the other results rely, and show the consequence of these results regarding $\ell^2$-Betti numbers and fibring.
 Section \ref{sec_EmbeddingSCGroups} gives the construction used to embed the higher deficiency groups into groups of deficiency one.
 Finally in Section \ref{sec_Probability} we will build on the results of \cite{SS10} to show that our conditions hold with the required probability.

 { \bf Acknowledgements.} The first author was supported by a grant from the German Science Foundation (DFG) within the Priority Programme SPP2026 `Geometry at Infinity'.
 The third author was supported by a Junior Research Fellowship from Clare College, Cambridge, and wishes to thank Alexander Roberts for reading the proof of Lemma \ref{lem_ManyCorners}.
+The authors wish to thank Giles Gardam for pointing out the remark following Proposition \ref{Prop:2genincoh}, and the referee for observing that the previous version of \cref{thm_deficiency1} could be improved to its current formulation.